Our personal finances can be full of tough questions. And one such tough question is:

 But ‘hope’ and ‘somehow’ are not great strategies to have.
 And ideally, you would not want to become dependent on your children in retirement.

 I get a lot of emails asking me how much to save for retirement and how much money is enough to never work again in India(!) and how to do early retirement planning?

-On receiving such mails, I feel satisfied that atleast some people are giving importance to retirement planning that it deserves in the current scenario.
+On receiving such emails, I feel satisfied that atleast some people are giving importance to retirement planning that it deserves in the current scenario.

 In very simple terms, retirement planning is done to accumulate a retirement corpus sufficiently large enough to replace the retiree’s income and sustain a stable standard of living throughout the retirement.